pandroza/hexaflip-matching-game/README.md

 The pairs are Icons from Font Awesome.

-Instead of flipping flat cards, you flip Hexaflip Hexes.
+Instead of flipping flat cards, you spin Hexaflip Hexes.

 Hexaflip code modified in two ways.